Jordi-Jaspers/GBA_INFCQ/README.md

 #GBA_INFCQ [Biography]:
 This repository contains the GBA-Project for the course [INFCQ] 2018-2019.
 The Game is a combination between Final Fantasy and mario sprites.
 You can move between different stages and kill enemies.
 There is a working ending screen and a splash screen at the beginning.
 not quite a fatastic game but I tried.
 TURN OF BACKGROUND LAYER 3 TO PLAY THE GAME!

+ERRORS WITHING THE GAME:
+because there is still something wrong with the implementation of 2 backgrounds at the same time.
+the next scene cant load or there are some bad pixels withing the game itself.
+That is also
+also the reason why I commented that BG3 has to be of in order to play the game with minimal errors.

 DISCLAIMER:
 All the code that is copied or used from other sources will be mentioned in the reference section of this file.